ISSOtm/Aevilia-GB/README.md

 A RPG for the Game Boy Color, written in pure Sharp LR35902 (aka GBz80) assembly.

+Please be aware that this codebase is not updated anymore.
+A rewrite, not public for the moment, is being worked on.

 Note : this is neither a tutorial nor a walkthrough for the game.